 2. Word Jar

-If you want your kids to develop a rich vocabulary, a word jar is a great solution.
+If you want your kids to develop a rich vocabulary- a word jar is a great solution!
 In a jar, add chits with different words.
-Pick out one every morning and see who uses it most throughout the day.
-This practice helps with the development of literacy skills.
+Have your kids pick out one every morning and, as a family, discuss the meaning.
+Then, task them with seeing who can use it the most throughout the day.
+This simple practice will help them quickly bolster their literacy skills.

 3. Family Game Night